CA-Labs/dss-data-save/README.md

 ##Overview

-In the context of a project funded by the European Union called MODAClouds ([www.modaclouds.eu](http://modaclouds.eu)), part of the project objective was to design a Decision Support System to analyze offerings of different cloud provider and compare them across different dimensions.<br><br>
+In the context of a project funded by the European Union called MODAClouds ([www.modaclouds.eu](http://modaclouds.eu)), part of the project objective was to design a Decision Support System to analyze offerings of different cloud provider and compare them across different dimensions.<br>

 Data Save module is part of the data gathering process of the MODAClouds DSS.
-This module is designed as a standalone CLI based application and can be implemented across different types of uses, not necessary connected to the Cloud Service providers scenario.<br><br>
+This module is designed as a standalone CLI based application and can be implemented across different types of uses, not necessary connected to the Cloud Service providers scenario.<br>

 One of the most prominent use cases apart for the MODAClouds context is to provide a subsystem of migration of the data between different types of the databases with possibility to "graphiphy" the dataset in order to explore graph exploration mechanisms to analyze the data.